An Otago farmer shares 20 years experience in eschewing conventional farming

 However, Allan was starting to see some of the ways in which organic farming was not the panacea for modern agriculture.
 Still regularly ploughing fields, soil carbon was lost and premiums weren’t as good just a few years earlier.

 By 2016 Allan began paying close attention to what he was reading about regenerative agriculture (regen ag).
 Friend and fellow farmer Hamish Bielski urged Allan to watch YouTube clips of farmers who were achieving great results with regenerative farming practices.
-While organic farming tends to focus on practice – what you can and can’t do on your farm – regenerative farming adheres to a much wider set of general principles1 about land management.
+While organic farming tends to focus on practice – what you can and can’t do on your farm – regenerative farming adheres to a much wider set of general principlesDefinitions and Principles of Regenerative Agriculture:

 The efforts he saw were hugely encouraging, made a lot of sense, and the various stories filled the gaps Allan had been looking for in organics.